TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 7/Jeremiah 7.26.md

 ---

-yet they hearkened not unto me, nor inclined their ear, but made their neck stiff: they did worse than their fathers.
+yet they didn't listen to me, nor inclined their ear, but made their neck stiff: they did worse than their fathers.